Yogurt can curdle for a few reasons, but the main reason people find their yogurt curdles is when it is exposed to heat.

 It is completely normal for yogurt to separate in the fridge, with the liquid whey separating from the solid yogurt.
 This also happens as the bacteria ferments milk into yogurt, leaving the liquid whey floating at the top.
 It isn’t just water, but rather a very beneficial by-product of the fermenting process as well.

 When you see this liquid layer form on top of your curdled yogurt, do not throw it away.
 Mix it back into the yogurt and enjoy all of its great benefits and taste.

 How to Tell if Your Yogurt Has Curdled

 If you are worried about the yogurt you have sitting in the fridge, there are some simple steps you can take to see if it has curdled or not.

-Most yogurts have a slight fermented or sour taste, so it can be difficult to tell whether it has curdled or not.
-The most obvious way to do this is to check the best by date on the tub, but sometimes this does not help.
+Most yogurts have a slightly fermented or sour taste, so it can be difficult to tell whether it has curdled or not.
+The most obvious way to do this is to check the best-by date on the tub, but sometimes this does not help.

 Yogurt can stay fresh in the fridge for up to two weeks, and fresh in the freezer for up to two months.
 If you have opened your yogurt and want to store it for longer, you should seal it in an airtight container to keep out any moisture and air-borne contaminants that can cause curdling.

 Here is how to tell if your yogurt has curdled: